ybriffa/docs/pages/cloud/vps/rescue/guide.en-asia.md

 ## Requirements

-- You must be logged in to your [Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}.
+- You must be logged in to your [Control Panel](https://www.ovh.com/auth/?action=gotomanager).

 ## Instructions

-Once you have logged in to your Control Panel, go to the `Cloud`{.action} section, then to `Server`{.action} in the left-hand column.
+Once you have logged in to your Control Panel, go to the `Cloud`{.action} section, then to `Servers`{.action} in the left-hand column.
 Choose your VPS in the left-hand column:

 ![VPS area in the Control Panel](images/vps_rescue1.png){.thumbnail}